404 Conflict of Interest for Externally Funded Projects

 The written agreement shall specify time period(s) for the subrecipient, contractor, or collaborator to report all identified financial conflicts of interest to the VPR.
 Such time period(s) shall be sufficient to enable MTSU to comply timely with its review, management, and reporting obligations.

 C. Clinical Research Involving Drugs, Medical Devices, or Treatments.
-If the Department of Health and Human Services determines that a PHS-funded clinical research project, whose purpose is to evaluate the safety or effectiveness of a drug, medical device, or treatment, has been designed, conducted, or reported by an investigator with a financial conflict of interest that was not managed or reported by the University as required by the regulations, the institutional office shall require the Investigator involved to:
+If the Department of Health and Human Services determines that a PHS-funded clinical research project, whose purpose is to evaluate the safety or effectiveness of a drug, medical device, or treatment, has been designed, conducted, or reported by an Investigator with a financial conflict of interest that was not managed or reported by the University as required by the regulations, the Institutional Officer shall require the Investigator involved to:

 1. Disclose the financial conflict of interest in each presentation of the results of the research, or